MattMattV/my-stars/README.md

 ## HTML

+- [SuperTinyIcons](https://github.com/edent/SuperTinyIcons) - Under 1KB each!
+Super Tiny Icons are miniscule SVG versions of your favourite website and app logos
 - [emojipacks](https://github.com/lambtron/emojipacks) - CLI to bulk upload emojis to your Slack
 - [krackattacks](https://github.com/vanhoefm/krackattacks) -
 - [remarkdown](https://github.com/fvsch/remarkdown) - Styling HTML as if it were raw Markdown text.